Welcome to our study on Generative AI effectiveness in email ✨

 Goal and Scientific Contribution

-Evaluating the real-world impact of AI on personalized marketing
+Evaluating the effectiveness of AI in personalized email communication

 Method